ReconVillage/2017.reconvillage.org/docs/_pages/cfp.md

 Call for papers for Recon Village @ DEFCON 25 is now <b>OPEN</b>, and will be looking for top-notch presentations and workshops to fill in our schedule.

-If you are passionate about OSINT and Reconnaisance, and want to talk about something you did / or you know, in front of a more targetted audience, Submit your proposals to Recon Village CFP.
+If you are passionate about OSINT and Reconnaissance, and want to talk about something you did / or you know, in front of a more targetted audience, Submit your proposals to Recon Village CFP.
 We are seeking four kinds of submissions: talks, demos, lightning talks, and workshops, with more emphasis on following areas:

 - Open Source Intelligence